ckoepp/TwitterSearch/README.rst

 Interested in some more details?
 ################################

 If you'd like to get more information about how TwitterSearch works internally and how to use it with all it's possibilities have a look at the `latest documentation <https://twittersearch.readthedocs.org/en/latest/>`_.
-A `changelog <./CHANGELOG.rst>`_ is also available within this repository.
+A `changelog <https://github.com/ckoepp/TwitterSearch/blob/master/CHANGELOG.rst>`_ is also available within this repository.

 Updating to 1.0.0 and newer
 ###########################

-If you're upgrading from a version < 1.0.0 be aware that the API changed!
-As part of the process to gain fully `PEP-8 <http://legacy.python.org/dev/peps/pep-0008/>`_ compatibility all methods had to be renamed.
-The code changes to support the `PEP-8 naming scheme <http://legacy.python.org/dev/peps/pep-0008/#function-names>`_ is trivial.
+If you're upgrading from a version **< 1.0.0** be aware that the API changed!
+As part of the process to obtain `PEP-8 <http://legacy.python.org/dev/peps/pep-0008/>`_ compatibility all methods had to be renamed.
+The code changes to support the PEP-8 naming scheme are trivial.
 Just change the old method naming scheme from ``setKeywords(...)`` to the new one of ``set_keywords(...)``.

 Apart from this issue, four other API changes were introduced with version 1.0.0: